Avery2Demo/Avery2Demo.github.io/README.md

-# 👋 Welcome to My Example Website
+# 👋 Hi, I'm Sandra Wong

+Welcome to My Example Website.
+This is a friendly message.
+Or maybe a professional one.
+It gives an idea of what is on this page.

 ## Contact Info